dmolinarius/toys/README.md

   Select a local image to use as a background (warning big images may considerably slow down your browser).
   Play by clicking on an empty cell neighbour to move it.

+* [multiball.html](http://dmolinarius.github.io/toys/multiball.html) - Yet another application to throw balls on obstacles.

+  Click an drag to shoot, then release mouse button to fire.
+Warning : addictive.

 * [radar.html](http://dmolinarius.github.io/toys/radar.html) - An application to draw radar graphs based on angularjs and SVG.

   Click on labels to modify the text, and drag labels around.